-If the variable (17.7) ngbehavior is set to 'ps' with the command in spinit or .spiceinit, ngspice will translate all files that have been read into ngspice netlist by the .include command from PSPICE syntax to ngspice.
-This feature allows reading of PSPICE (or TINA) compatible device libraries that are often supplied by the semiconductor device manufacturers.
+If the variable (17.7) ngbehavior is set to 'ps' or 'psa' with the commands in spinit or .spiceinit, ngspice will translate all files that have been read into ngspice netlist by the .include command (ps) or the complete netlist (psa) from PSPICE syntax to ngspice.
+This feature allows reading of PSPICE (or TINA) compatible device libraries (ps) that are often supplied by the semiconductor device manufacturers.
+Or you may choose to use complete PSPICE simulation decks (psa).
+Some ngspice input files may fail, however.
+For example ngspice\examples\memristor\memristor.sp will not do, because it uses the parameter vt, and vt is a reserved word in PSPICE.

 '''

 set ngbehavior=ps

+or

+set ngbehavior=psa

 '''